Minezaki stable

-Minezaki stable (峰崎部屋, Minezaki-beya) was a stable of sumo wrestlers, one of the Nishonoseki ichimon or group of stables.
+Minezaki stable (峰崎部屋, Minezaki-beya) (1988–2021) was a sumo stable of the Nishonoseki group.

 It was founded in December 1988 by Misugiiso, who branched off from the Hanaregoma stable and enrolled his younger brother as a wrestler.
 As of January 2021 it had seven wrestlers.
 It was located in the Nerima ward of Tokyo.
-After the May 2012 tournament it absorbed Hanakago stable, run by former sekiwake Daijuyama, who became an assistant coach.
-The stable never produced a sekitori wrestler on its own, but inherited Arawashi, previously of Hanakago and before that Araiso stable, who first reached jūryō in July 2011.
+After the May 2012 tournament it absorbed Hanakago stable, run by former Daijuyama, who became an assistant coach.
+The stable never produced a wrestler on its own, but inherited Arawashi, previously of Hanakago and before that Araiso stable, who first reached in July 2011.
 Minezaki stable already had a Mongolian wrestler, Torugawa, but was allowed to take another foreigner because of the merger.
 Hanakago stable's Ryūkiyama from South Korea was allowed to transfer for the same reason.

 In March 2018 it emerged that a junior wrestler at the stable had been the victim of physical assault by a more senior wrestler and retired as a result.
-The incidents were not reported to Minezaki-oyakata at the time and he found out only after the victim's father sent him a letter saying his son was beaten four times at the stable between September 2017 and January 2018.
-The wrestler who allegedly carried out the assault was given a one tournament suspension by the Japan Sumo Association on March 29 and Minezaki-oyakata was given a 10% salary reduction for two months.
+The incidents were not reported to Minezaki at the time and he found out only after the victim's father sent him a letter saying his son was beaten four times at the stable between September 2017 and January 2018.
+The wrestler who allegedly carried out the assault was given a one tournament suspension by the Japan Sumo Association on March 29 and Minezaki was given a 10% salary reduction for two months.